• Skip to main content

 September 15, 2025 by Owen Gallagher

-The Massachusetts Division of Insurance will hold the virtual hearing on October 21, 2025, to consider the plan by Merrimack Mutual Fire Insurance Company and Cambridge Mutual Fire Insurance Company to reorganize into a mutual holding company structure.
+The Massachusetts Division of Insurance will hold a virtual hearing on October 21, 2025, to consider the plan by Merrimack Mutual Fire Insurance Company and Cambridge Mutual Fire Insurance Company to reorganize into a mutual holding company structure.

 The proposed transaction would see the two policyholder-owned mutuals convert into stock insurance companies.
 These new entities would then be acquired by a newly formed parent, The Andover Companies, Inc., a Massachusetts mutual holding company.